NREL/HPC/docs/Documentation/Applications/comsol.md

 ## Running a COMSOL Model in Batch Mode
 You can save your model built in FastX+GUI mode into a file such as `myinputfile.mph`.
 Once that's available, the following job script shows how to run a single process multithreaded job in batch mode:

-???+ example "Example Submission Script"
+TODO: Update this and following example with kestrel specific modules ???+ example "Example Submission Script"
     ```bash
     #!/bin/bash
     #SBATCH --job-name=comsol-batch-1proc